 How to Get Started with LinkedIn Premium

-Before buying a LinkedIn Premium subscription, you can sign up for a 30-day free trial and test-drive all the benefits first, so you can know if you like any premium feature.
+Before buying a premium subscription, you can sign up for a 30-day free trial and test-drive all the benefits first, so you can know if you like any LinkedIn premium feature.

 Once you and your team have LinkedIn Premium Business or LinkedIn Sales Navigator accounts, you need to learn how to use them effectively.
 As we like to say at Vengreso, a fool with a tool is still a fool.